seekdavidlee/azure-resource-discovery/README.md

 We also need to further return a resource name based on environment such as Dev, Stage and Prod.
 The same ard-solution-id could be there  but for identifying unique resources in different environments, we need this key of ard-environment and values of dev, stage or prod.

-Another filter could be geography, where we have a resource unique to a region and we need another key of ard-region-id assuming we have the same set of resources per region.
+Another filter could be geography (primary or DR), where we have a resource unique to a region and we need another key of ard-region-id for the purpose of identifying a primary or DR resource.
 This could be potentially optional filter field but available as part of ARD for DevOps.

 Now that we have covered the basics, we need to further refine this idea so that it can work at scale.
 In a real customer scenario, there will be more than one dev team with shared Azure resources managed by another team such as a Platform team i.e. Azure Container Registry could be shared across multiple dev teams and required as a variable in their individual app specific deployment pipeline/workflow.
 This means our solution will need to support getting results from multiple ard-solution-id.